Need Sales Funnel Help? Click Here! >>

 Product Hunt is a paradise for digital product businesses.
 It’s where you “Discover your next favorite thing” if you’re passionate about technology.

-So, if you’re promoting products like mobile apps, cloud apps or any kind of SaaS products you’d want to explore the opportunity of being hunted on ProductHunt.
-The product creator is called “Maker” and the person who discovers and promotes the new digital product is the “Hunter.”
-Anyone can be a hunter, even the maker of the product, but usually, you’d want to have somebody else talk about you.
+So, if you’re promoting products like mobile apps, cloud apps, or any SaaS products, you’d want to explore the opportunity of being hunted on ProductHunt.
+The product creator is called the “Maker,” the person who discovers and promotes the new digital product is the “Hunter.”
+Anyone can be a hunter, even the product maker, but you’d usually want somebody else to talk about you.

 Even ebooks have seen success on Product Hunt.
 The BAMF Bible is a good example.